techidaily/site-ai-voice-clone/source/_posts/best-10-animated-explainer-video-examples-for-2024.md

 ## **Part 2: Bonus Tip for Making Animated Explainer Videos**

  If you're here, you presumably already know about all the wonderful advantages of animated explainer video maker for reaching audiences and persuading viewers to take action.
 However, before you begin producing your own assets, you must be aware of the finest tool at your disposal in order to complete the explainer films successfully.
-In that lieu, we’ve[Virbo](https://virbo.wondershare.com/) as the top-notch animated explainer video production tool.
+In that lieu, we’ve [Virbo](https://virbo.wondershare.com/) as the top-notch animated explainer video production tool.

 ![explainer-video-maker-virbo-interface.jpg](https://images.wondershare.com/virbo/features/marketing/explainer-video/explainer-video-maker-virbo-interface.jpg)